|

 -

-couples or other relationships, I use a combination of the effective approaches described below:
+couples or other relationships, I have found the following combination

 Therapy helps us to understand how interactions throughout the

-family system affect each individual.
+family system affect each partner.
 Changing the patterns of

 interactions can make a profound difference for the individuals